ArtemShybanov/cli-contact-assistant/README.md

 No manual migration steps are required – just run the updated application and the data will be upgraded in memory before the next save.

+### Phone number migration (backward compatibility)

+Existing `addressbook.pkl` files created **before** flexible phone formatting was implemented are migrated automatically when loaded:

+- Old phone numbers stored as 10-digit strings (e.g., `"1234567890"`) are automatically converted to the new `Phone` model with E.164 format (e.g., `+3801234567890`)
+- Phone numbers are normalized and formatted during migration
+- All phone operations (add, remove, edit, find) now work with flexible input formats while maintaining compatibility with old data

+This logic lives in:
+- `Record.__setstate__` – migrates old phone strings/objects to new `Phone` instances with proper normalization
+- `Phone.__init__` – handles parsing of various input formats and defaults to Ukraine (+380) when no country code is present

+No manual migration steps are required – just run the updated application and phone numbers will be upgraded automatically.

 ## Examples